Medellín

 Background

 Medellín is Colombia's second-largest city, with a population of approximately 3 million in the urban area.
-Situated in the Andes at around 1,500 metres altitude, Medellín's year-round spring-like climate (20-25°C) earned it the nickname "the City of Eternal Spring."
-Once defined globally by its association with Pablo Escobar and the Medellín Cartel in the 1980s and 1990s, the city underwent a striking urban transformation over the following three decades — cable cars connecting hillside comunas, library parks, urban escalators, and investment in public infrastructure — which placed it in global urban innovation rankings.
-By 2026, Medellín is ranked the top digital nomad destination in Latin America and first overall in Colombia, the number-one country for digital nomads in 2026.
+Situated in the Andes at around 1,500 metres, its year-round spring-like climate (20-25°c) earned it the nickname "the City of Eternal Spring."
+Once defined globally by its association with Pablo Escobar and the Medellín Cartel in the 1980s and 1990s, the city underwent a striking urban transformation through cable cars, library parks, escalators, and public infrastructure investment — placing it in global urban innovation rankings.
+By 2026, Medellín is ranked the top digital nomad destination in Latin America.

-The digital nomad economy is concentrated in the El Poblado and Laureles neighbourhoods, with Provenza (within El Poblado) serving as the most premium, most connected, and most expensive sub-district.
-The city's nomad community numbers over 8,000 registered members in organised groups.
-Cost of living runs roughly 60-70% below comparable US cities.
-Internet infrastructure in nomad-popular areas is strong, with fibre connections offering 100-300 Mbps widely available.
-More than 20 coworking spaces operate across all price points.
+The nomad economy is concentrated in the El Poblado and Laureles neighbourhoods, with Provenza (within El Poblado) the most premium and expensive sub-district.
+The city's organised nomad community numbers over 8,000 registered members.
+Cost of living runs roughly 60-70% below comparable US cities, with fibre connections of 100-300 Mbps widely available and more than 20 coworking spaces at all price points.